ucsc/site-giving/source/_posts/2011-01-01-mark-headley.md

 Headley&#8217;s strong connection to the University of California system is a family affair.
 His father is an alumnus of UC Berkeley, both of his parents worked for the University of California, and in 1965 his family came to the ceremonies that officially opened UC Santa Cruz.
 Headley was only six, but after walking around the campus, he decided that this was where he would go to college.

 &#8220;I think the University of California system is the greatest public education system in the history of the planet,&#8221; said Headley. &#8220;I think the environment at Santa Cruz compares to the finest private universities.
 The range of opportunities here is just enormous.&#8221;

-For more information on supporting programs in the Social Science Division, contact Jennifer Graham at (831)459-3689 or <jennifergraham@ucsc.edu>.